 The Franciscan monastery and church were located on the edge of the town in the immediate vicinity of the city walls, close to the prince’s castle.
 The monastery church was originally erected as single-nave.
-Since the beginning of the 16th century it was already a three-nave hall with an older rectangular chancel on the eastern side.
+Since the beginning of the 16th century it was already a three-aisle hall with an older rectangular chancel on the eastern side.
 The southern aisle was probably created from the 14th-century chapel of prince Henry of Głogów, a fragment of the monastery’s west wing and north cloisters.
 The northern aisle was added to the central nave, creating pillars from its wall and removing the chapel of the reverend Conrad, existing since 1382.
 A shallow porch, covered with a rich net vault, was added to the new aisle.
 Since the 16th century, the Talkenberg Chapel adjoined the northern part of the church, now used as a sacristy.
 The former sacristy was located on the south side of the chancel, at the base of the church tower.
 On the south side of the nave, in 1346, the tomb chapel of prince Henry I of Jawor was erected.
 It had two bays and had vault, as indicated by the massive buttress.
 The church, however, originally (before the expansion from the fifteenth century) did not have a buttresses, perhaps the strengthening of the structure of its nave was a gallery in the western part of the corpus.